Club History

 In 1956, the Club was chosen for an article in the December edition of Life Magazine.
 The Club was featured as the typical Woman’s Club in the Nation -757 lively conscientious women.
 The magazine stated that place after place in Raleigh is better for the touch of the Woman’s Club’s hand.
 The Carolina Arts Gallery, selling only NC made arts and crafts was opened in Efrids Department Store.
 Members taught Bible classes at Women’s Correctional Center (WCC).
 This involvement with WCC led to forming the only Woman’s Club in a US Correctional Center.
 The Club helped the city establish Capital City Trails; sold their second clubhouse in the city; bought property for a new clubhouse; and sponsored a Raleigh Boy Choir.

 Their third clubhouse became a reality when they moved into the present day building at 3300 Woman’s Club Drive.
 Members continued their service to the community in a variety of ways.
 The Centennial Celebration continued throughout the year of 2004 with much joy and anticipation.
-A special display was featured in the City Museum honoring WCR.
+A special display was featured in the City of Raleigh Musuem (COR) honoring WCR.
 A 100-year history was published, A Century of Culture for Service-Culture in Service, compiled by J. McPhaul, Club Archives.
+Again in 2016, WCR was featured at COR Museum with a showcase of 112 years of service to the community, the state, and the nation.
+Continuing the Legacy was the President’s Special Project consisting of the past, the present, and the future.
+The April Museum GALA and IN HER VOICE EXHIBIT gave a great look at WCR, its purpose, and its mission.
+A fantastic 112 years!

 Our Community PARTNERS